jmesyou/functional-programming-jargon.py/readme.md

 Functional programming (FP) provides many advantages, and its popularity has been increasing as a result.
 However, each programming paradigm comes with its own unique jargon and FP is no exception.
 By providing a glossary, we hope to make learning FP easier.

-Examples are presented in JavaScript (ES2015).
-[Why JavaScript?](https://github.com/hemanth/functional-programming-jargon/wiki/Why-JavaScript%3F)
+This is a fork of [Functional Programming Jargon](https://github.com/jmesyou/functional-programming-jargon).
+Examples are presented in Python3.

-Where applicable, this document uses terms defined in the [Fantasy Land spec](https://github.com/fantasyland/fantasy-land)
+This document attempts to adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) as best as possible

 __Translations__
 * [Portuguese](https://github.com/alexmoreno/jargoes-programacao-funcional)